LinguaPhylo/linguaPhylo.github.io/tutorials/model-validation.md

 ## Goals

-From this tutorial, you suppose to learn how to use LPhy and LPhyBEAST to validate a model following these steps:
+From this tutorial, you suppose to learn how to use LPhy and LPhyBEAST to validate a phylogenetic model following these steps:

 - write a simple LPhy script to simulation alignments;
 - run simulations using LPhyStudio;
 - create BEAST 2 XML using the simulated data and specified models;
-- batch processing BEAST runs.
+- batch processing BEAST runs;
+- understand the coverage and be able to explain the test result.

 A separated guide for a
 [5-Step pipeline](https://github.com/walterxie/TraceR/blob/master/examples/Pipeline.md)
-in a R package will help you to summarise BEAST logs and visualise the result from the model validation.
+in a R package will help you to summarise BEAST logs and visualise the result.

 Alternatively, this tutorial can be used for other purposes of running simulations,
 such as learning the scales or dynamics of a specified phylogenetic model.